mauriciopoppe/blog/site/content/notes/computer-science/operating-systems/bin/gcc.md

 ## Flags

-- `-E` run the preprocessing stage
+- `-E` Run the preprocessing stage.
-- `-S` run the preprocessing and compilation stages
+- `-S` Run the preprocessing and compilation stages.
-- `-c` run the preprocessing, compilation and assemble stages
+- `-c` Run the preprocessing, compilation, and assemble stages.
-- `-o file` write output to *file*
+- `-o file` Write output to *file*.
-- `-llibrary`, `-l library` search the library named *library* when linking
+- `-llibrary`, `-l library` Search the library named *library* when linking.
-- `-Idir` add *dir* to the list of directories to be searched for header files
+- `-Idir` Add *dir* to the list of directories to be searched for header files.
-- `-Ldir` add *dir* to the list of directories to be searched for `-l`
+- `-Ldir` Add *dir* to the list of directories to be searched for `-l`.
-- `-Wall` enable all the warnings about some constructions considered questionable by some users
+- `-Wall` Enable all warnings about some constructions considered questionable by some users.
-- `-O` enable optimization
+- `-O` Enable optimization.